 As a Chelsea fan, do you believe that your hooligan activities are beneficial to the club itself?

 Listen mate, wot I do is a hobby and it don’t hurt no one, at least not those who don’t ask for it.
 The plod enjoy a scuffle as much as the next man, and the foreign types shouldn’t be here in the first place.
 Most of them are Arsenal anyway, so I don’t think anyone really cares much.
 Bunch of plonkers.

 Would you describe yourself as a racist?

 A racist?
 Not me, mate.
-I just don’t like all these wogs and pakis and wot not coming into our country and stealing our jobs.
+I just don’t like all these wogs and pakis and islamics and wot-not coming into our country and stealing our jobs.
 I do like a good curry, but that’s about it really.
+And I grab a sly chinky takeaway sometimes.
 But I’m not a racist.

 But Chelsea FC has players from all over the world, of all races.
 Is supporting the club not a double standard?